 Demonstrate your solution

-Make it as clear as possible how your product or service solves a problem for your customer.
-Show photos or a short video - or better yet, offer a short live demo if you can!
+Make it as straightforward as possible how your product or service solves a problem for your customer.
+Show photos or a short video - or better yet, offer a quick live demo if you can!

 Validate your idea

 Investors want to know that you already have some proof that your business idea really solves a problem and has a market.
 Have you already built a prototype and beta-tested it on real people?
 Held focus groups?
 Share those results.